JuliaPhylo/PhyloNetworks.jl/README.md

 networks.

-Below there is a quick tutorial on SNaQ and PhyloNetworks, but refer to the [PDF documentation](https://github.com/crsl4/PhyloNetworks/blob/master/docs/PhyloNetworks.pdf) for more details.
+Below there is a quick tutorial on SNaQ and PhyloNetworks, but refer to the [PDF documentation](https://github.com/crsl4/PhyloNetworks/blob/master/docs/PhyloNetworks.pdf) for more details, and check out the [google group](https://groups.google.com/forum/#!forum/phylonetworks-users) for common questions.

 ### Input for SNaQ